conda-incubator/conda-store-ui/src/docs/markdown/DEVELOPMENT.md

 ## Local Development with conda-store-ui running in Docker
 Running conda-store-ui in Docker is the simplest way to setup your local development environment.

-1. Simply run `docker-compose up` to start the entire development stack.
+1. Simply run `yarn run start:docker` to start the entire development stack.
 2. Open you local browser and go to [http://localhost:8000](http://localhost:8000) so see conda-store-ui.
 3. You can then login using the default username of `username` and default password of `password`.